lenghuang/picTex/README.md

 This is a full-stack SwiftUI application developed with the AWS Amplify framework to deploy a PyTorch CNN in the cloud.
 Submitted for the [Global PyTorch Summer 2020 Hacakthon](https://devpost.com/software/pictex).
 Worked on by Len Huang, Erica Chiang, and Zach Nowak.

+Code for the SwiftUI iOS App can be found in the [`pictex`](https://github.com/lenghuang/picTex/tree/master/pictex) directory.
+Code for training the CNN with PyTorch, image object detection, and LaTeX conversion can be found in [`textDetectModel`](https://github.com/lenghuang/picTex/tree/master/textDetectModel) directory.

 View our [demo video](http://www.youtube.com/watch?v=IQwyBaEmlQI) here.

 ## Reflections: